 “I have your back”

-On that stretch of I-390 that runs through Livingston County, more than one person has been pulled over for speeding or some other traffic violation only to find him or herself arrested and charged with DWI or Criminal Possession of a Controlled Substance.
+On the stretch of I-390 that runs through Livingston County, more than one person has been pulled over for speeding or some other traffic violation only to find him or herself arrested and charged with DWI or Criminal Possession of a Controlled Substance.
+Lately there has been a police officer in Avon who likes to concoct a missing license plate bulb in order to pull people over.
+Anything to stop your car and see what else he can find.

 For a defendant facing allegations of DWI or drug possession, what can you do?
 For starters, if you are stopped by police, there are a few proactive steps any citizen who wants to protect their civil rights can take: